andrewchambers/coolpkg/README.md

 - Work on freebsd/openbsd.
 - Different package trees per OS, don't force abstractions.
 Ok to depend on BSD base systems/compilers.
-- Push self contained packages to other machines via ssh, even if they don't have ``coolpkg-build``.
+- Push self contained packages to other machines via ssh, even if they don't have ``coolpkg``.
 - Encourage users to curate their own custom/packaged package tree/repo, make this easy.

 # Status